sroarty/COSC310_Team15/README.md

 - Synonym Recognition.
 - Sentiment Analysis.
 ## Documentation
-**How features are used to improve agent's conversation and snippet of a conversation to demonstrate the feature:** https://github.com/sroarty/COSC310_Team15/blob/main/COSC310-%20Features%20Explanation.pdf
+**How features are used to improve agent's conversation and snippets of a conversation to demonstrate the feature:** https://github.com/sroarty/COSC310_Team15/blob/main/COSC310-%20Features%20Explanation.pdf

 **Level 0 Data Flow Diagram:**